Beyond the Oberbeck-Boussinesq and long wavelength approximation

+respectively.
+The utilized Pad{\'e} approximations in the FLR and polarization operators (Eq.~\eqref{eq:gamma1} and~\eqref{eq:gamma0}) are excellent approximations to the exact operators

-as the drift scale. \\ We emphasize that in the gyro-center continuity Eq.~\eqref{eq:continuityFF} only the compression of the \ExB drift, \(\nablav \cdot \vec{U}_E= - \frac{1}{B_0 R_0}\partial_y (\psi_1 + \psi_2)\), is non-vanishing.
+where \(I_0\) is the zeroth order modified Bessel function~\cite{held2020}.
+In particular, the Pad{\'e} approximations are fully accurate up to \(\mathcal{O}(k_\perp^2 \rho^2)\) and closely mimic the behaviour at arbitrary wavelengths~\cite{held2020}. \\ We emphasize that in the gyro-center continuity Eq.~\eqref{eq:continuityFF} only the compression of the \ExB drift, \(\nablav \cdot \vec{U}_E= - \frac{1}{B_0 R_0}\partial_y (\psi_1 + \psi_2)\), is non-vanishing.
 This is important for the blob dynamics at small fluctuation amplitudes~\cite{kube2016,wiesenberger2017}. \\ The \fullF gyro-fluid model is completed by the Poisson equation

 with the polarization densities~\cite{held2020}